Research projects

 Alternatives to the farrowing crate for sows ('PigSAFE')

 In 2008 a collaborative Defra-funded project involving animal welfare scientists from the Scottish Agricultural College and the University of Newcastle was begun to investigate possible alternatives to the farrowing crate, for indoor sows.
 Currently, approximately 60 per cent of UK sows farrow (give birth) in crates.
 Although these offer some protection for the piglets from crushing, they severely restrict the movement and behaviour of the sow, which can lead to frustration and stress.
-A member of our scientific team is on the steering group of this three-year project, the aim of which is to develop and test alternative, higher-welfare farrowing systems using an economic modelling approach.
+A member of our scientific team was on the steering group of this three-year project, the aim of which was to develop and test alternative, higher-welfare farrowing systems using an economic modelling approach.

 ‘FreeTails’ pig welfare project